 The purpose of mitosis is to make more diploid cells.
 It works by copying each chromosome, and then separating the copies to different sides of the cell.
 That way, when the cell divides down the middle, each new cell gets its own copy of each chromosome.

-What cells are produced from mitosis?
+What type of daughter cells are produced during mitosis?

 Mitosis results in two identical daughter cells, whereas meiosis results in four sex cells.
 Below we highlight the keys differences and similarities between the two types of cell division.

 Mitosis is a process of nuclear division in eukaryotic cells that occurs when a parent cell divides to produce two identical daughter cells.
 During cell division, mitosis refers specifically to the separation of the duplicated genetic material carried in the nucleus.

 How are the daughter cells produced by mitosis different from the daughter cells produced by meiosis?